|Colors:||Black, blue, chocolate, silver, lilac, fawn, platinum|

 Chantilly-Tiffany cats are relatively low-maintenance.
 They spend most of their time grooming themselves.
 You might have to brush them once a week to untangle their fine, long hair, but this is a great bonding practice for the two of you.

 The only other grooming demands for a Chantilly-Tiffany cat are the things associated with all cats.
-Keep their ears clean, cut their nails when they get long, and brush their teeth if necessary.
+Keep their ears clean, cut their nails when they get long, and brush their teeth regularly.

 Health and Conditions 🏥